successible/cleanslate/README.md

 HASURA_GRAPHQL_JWT_SECRET='{ "type": "RS256", "audience": "<XXX>", "issuer": "https://securetoken.google.com/<XXX>", "jwk_url": "https://www.googleapis.com/service_accounts/v1/jwk/securetoken@system.gserviceaccount.com" }'
 ```

-- Download your service account from `https://console.firebase.google.com`.
+- Production: Download your service account from `https://console.firebase.google.com`.
 Navigate to the `home` directory of server.
 You can do that via `cd ~`.
 Once there, create the `.cleanslate` folder.
 Stick the file inside it.
 Name the file `service-account.json`.
 That way your server can issue JWTs for users who want to access Clean Slate via the API.

-- Remove these items from your `.env`: `JWT_SIGNING_SECRET`.
+- Production: Remove these items from your `.env`: `JWT_SIGNING_SECRET`.

 ## How do I contribute to Clean Slate?